prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 See the [AppNexus AST adapter]({{site.baseurl}}/dev-docs/bidders.html#appnexusAst) for an example of how video parameters may be passed in from the AdUnit.

-**Step 3: Respond with VAST or a VAST URL **
+**Step 3: Respond with VAST or a VAST URL**

-When bidder returns VAST or a VAST URL in its bid response, Prebid provides a service to cache these results.
+When bidder returns VAST or a VAST URL in its bid response, it needs to add the result into either bid.vastXml or vastUrl.
+For example:
-If you want to override where the system caches the VAST, call setConfig:

 {% highlight js %}
-pbjs.setConfig({videoConfig: { cache: CACHE_URL}});
+            const bid = {
+                requestId: bidRequest.bidId,
+                bidderCode: spec.code,
+                cpm: CPM,
+		vastXml: VAST_XML,
+		...
+            };
 {% endhighlight %}

-For more information, see the implementation of [pbjs.buildMasterVideoTagFromAdserverTag](https://github.com/prebid/Prebid.js/blob/master/src/prebid.js).

 <a name="bidder-example"></a>